vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

     - Contains PII (Personal Identifiable Information)
     - Supported in only a handful of mailbox providers, due to the sensitive PII data it may contains

+### Best Practices and Insights for RUA and RUF DMARC Reports
-> **NOTE**: You don't need `RUF` Reporting to get a DMARC compliant domain, `RUA` is sufficient.
+1. You don't need `RUF` Reporting to get a DMARC compliant domain, `RUA` is sufficient.

-> **NOTE**: Not all receiving mail servers support sending both `RUF` and `RUA` reports.
+2. Not all receiving mail servers support sending both `RUF` and `RUA` reports.
 Most servers typically support `RUA`, but this is not guaranteed.
 If supported, the reports are sent to the addresses specified in the DMARC policy.

-> **WARNING**: It’s not prohibited to include multiple email addresses in the `RUA` and `RUF` tags.
+3. It’s not prohibited to include multiple email addresses in the `RUA` and `RUF` tags.
 However, best practice recommends limiting each tag to no more than two addresses, as some providers may ignore additional entries when sending DMARC reports. **My advice** is to limit this to one address whenever possible.
 If you do need to include more than one, you should format it like this: `rua=mailto:dmarc-reports@example.com,mailto:dmarc@example.com;`

+4. DMARC External Validation for `RUA`/`RUF`: If you want to send DMARC reports to a domain different from your own, the receiving domain must explicitly authorize this by configuring a DNS record.
+This ensures that email providers recognize the recipient as an authorized destination for the reports.
+   - For example, if you’re sending reports to `example.com`, that domain must create the following TXT record: `yourdomain.com._report._dmarc.example.com`, with the value: `v=DMARC1;`
+   - DMARC monitoring providers, like Valimail, handle this automatically or use wildcard records on their end.

 ## Protect all non-sending domains
 To protect all non-sending domains, you should consider: